BgeeDB/bgee-unil/docs/Configuration.md

 ## contactEmail

-This is the contact email used on the footer and th header menu.
+This is the contact email used on the footer and the header menu.

 ## googleAnalyticsIdDev